Table of Contents

 During Intermittent Fasting

-EAAs do not break a fast, making them ideal for muscle support during long fasting windows.
+EAAs do not break a fast, making them ideal for muscle support during long fasting windows, a topic covered in more depth in the piece on taking amino acids during an intermittent fasting window.

 Morning Empty Stomach